Skip to main content

 • General anaesthesia; 1–3 hours typical duration.

-• Laparoscopic access with small ports; stomach stapled and excess removed; staple line tested for leaks.
+• Laparoscopic (keyhole) access with small ports; stomach stapled, divided and resected stomach removed; staple line tested for leaks and reinforced with sutures.

 How It Works